 What You’ll Need to Make Vegetarian Cauliflower Rice Paella:

-Veggies: This recipe contains a ton of veggies.
+Veggies: This vegetarian grain-free paella contains a ton of veggies.
 To make this recipe, you will need riced cauliflower, a sweet onion, a red bell pepper, cherry tomatoes, peas, artichoke hearts, and garlic.
 I used frozen riced cauliflower and frozen peas for this recipe.

 Herbs & Spices: You will need fresh parsley, paprika and saffron spices for this recipe.